Piwigo/Piwigo/docs/CONTRIBUTING.md

 `git clone https://github.com/username/Piwigo`

-Set up the link for git to say where the original Piwigo repositories comes from:

-`git remote add upstream https://github.com/Piwigo/Piwigo`

 ## Create a branch

 To avoid conflicts when updating your fork from the upstream, always work on a branch (from `master`).